MicrosoftDocs/VBA-Docs/api/Access.TabControl.GridlineStyleBottom.md

 # TabControl.GridlineStyleBottom property (Access)

-Gets or sets the bottom gridline style of the specified text box.
+Gets or sets the bottom gridline style of the specified control.
 Read/write **Byte**.

 ## Syntax